-Larry Ainsworth served as the Executive Director of Professional Development at The Leadership and Learning Center in Englewood, Colorado, and has assisted school systems in implementing best practices related to standards, assessment, curriculum, and instruction across all grades and content areas.
+Larry Ainsworth served as the Executive Director of Professional Development at The Leadership and Learning Center in Englewood, Colorado.
+Drawing on 24 years of experience as an upper elementary and middle school classroom teacher in demographically diverse schools, Larry Ainsworth brings a wide range of professional experiences to help school systems implement best practices related to standards, assessment, and accountability across all grades and content areas.

 More about Larry Ainsworth

 Dr. Sonja Hollins-Alexander has been in education for 23 years, with 16 of those being in educational leadership at the school, district, and higher education levels.
 She has served as school social worker, teacher, assistant principal, principal, assistant director, and director of professional learning for DeKalb County School District in Metro Atlanta.
 She is a professor in the Education Department at Argosy University and the author of Online Professional Development through Virtual Learning Communities (Corwin, 2013).
 Her varied experience includes: Strategic Planning, Organizational Improvement, Policy Development, Project and Program Management, Stakeholder Communication and Engagement, Budget Planning, Grant Writing, Instructional Design, Curriculum Development and Implementation, Facilitator of Adult Learning, Conference Facilitation and Design, Quality Assurance Team Member for AdvancED, and the development of Online Collaborative/Instructional Software.
 Dr. Alexander is currently the Director of Professional Learning for Corwin.